-Music is easy to listen to and content for movie or audio book playback is very clear.
+Music is easy to listen to and content for movies or audiobook playback is very clear.

 The bass is slightly exaggerated, but these aren’t going to be delivering pounding low frequencies for bassheads.

-Overall volume and power performance is reasonable, but you’ll want to make sure not to overdrive these earbuds, as the audio quality diminishes at higher levels.
+Overall volume and power performance are reasonable, but you’ll want to make sure not to overdrive these earbuds, as the audio quality diminishes at higher levels.